robinmxr/robinmxr/README.md

 This is Reajul Islam Mojumder Robin

-- 🔭 I’m currently working on ...
-ASP.NET Core,ReactJS,Javascript
+- 🔭 I’m currently working on ... .NET Core,ReactJS,Angular
-- 🌱 I’m currently learning ... dotNet core , mvc , blazor , signalR
+- 🌱 I’m currently learning ...
+SignalR ,
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...